|HPS 0410||Einstein for Everyone||Spring 2010|

 distance the observers travel north.
 The formula is

 Convergence = (1/2)x(east-west distance at equator) x (distance moved north)2 / (radius of earth)2

 where the formula holds only as long as the two distances are very small compared to the radius of the earth.
 This formula can be inverted to determine the radius of the earth from local measurements of the other distances in the formula.

 B. Here's an example that illustrates how curvature can vary in different directions.
-Consider the extruded spherical space discussed here at the close of the chapter on non-Euclidean geometry.
+Consider the extruded spherical space discussed here in the chapter on Spaces of Variable Curvature.
 Imagine that somehow you have been transported into this space.
 You want to figure out which are the east-west, left-right and up-down directions in this space.
 To do so, you label three perpendicular directions "X," "Y" and "Z." You slice the space into three different types of two dimensional sheets.
 The XY sheets contains the directions X and Y; and so on for XZ and YZ.
 You now have three sorts of sheets in which you can carry out geodesic deviations measurements.
 Let us say you end up with the following results: